WelkinU/sam-audio-lite/README.md

 Get the code locally then run `scripts\setup.bat`

 The script installs Git and [uv](https://docs.astral.sh/uv/) if missing, runs `uv sync` to create the virtual environment, then walks you through saving your HuggingFace token.
+Checks for ffmpeg.

 Once done, launch the Gradio GUI with `uv run run_gradio.py`